BLKKKBVSIK/AR_DOA/README.md

 https://blog.teamtreehouse.com/install-node-js-npm-windows

 --------------------------------------------------------
-Register into ViroMedia and generate a new API Key.
+Register into ViroMedia and generate a new API Key .
 Edit `App.js` under your project .
 Download the ViroMedia test bed app: